gitkraken/vscode-gitlens/README.md

   <img src="https://raw.githubusercontent.com/eamodio/vscode-gitlens/master/images/teaser-settings.png" alt="GitLens Explorer Repository view" />
 </p>

-GitLens has a built-in [WYSIWYG](https://en.wikipedia.org/wiki/WYSIWYG) settings editor which provides an easy-to-use interface to configure many of GitLens' powerful features.
+GitLens has a built-in interactive settings editor which provides an easy-to-use interface to configure many of GitLens' powerful features.
 It can be accessed via the *Open Settings* (`gitlens.showSettingsPage`) command from the [*Command Palette*](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette).

 For more advanced customizations, refer to the [settings documentation](#gitlens-settings "Jump to the GitLens settings docs") below.